bernardobelchior/serverless-workshop/exercise1/README.md

 ## Usage

-You can create, retrieve, update, or delete notes with the following commands:
+You can create, retrieve, update, or delete notes with the following commands.
+The `examples` directory also contains some events in JSON form to use with `sls invoke local`.

 ### Create a Note